You have a blog and you want advertisers buying space from you. Perfect blog monetization!

 Typos – give someone to proofread everything before you publish it

-Here are some examples that can be inspiring and give you an idea of how to style your media kit.
+Here are some well-designed and best media kits examples that can be inspiring and give you an idea of how to style your media kit.

 If you are ready to start collaborating with brands, your media kit should be stellar and ready to send.
 It should be polished but real at the same time.
 Don’t lie or exaggerate about some facts, because sooner or later, the brand will notice.